hoshinohikari/stereo-target-detection-and-ranging/README.md

 ## Introduction

-A gadget that uses a stereo camera for target recognition and ranging, both working in sync and marked on the map.
+A gadget that uses a stereo camera for target recognition and ranging, both working in sync and marked on the image.
+The combined work based on the two projects of [hoshinohikari/keras-yolo3-py2](https://github.com/hoshinohikari/keras-yolo3-py2) and [hoshinohikari/Double-target](https://github.com/hoshinohikari/Double-target)
 Nanchang Aviation University Graduation design work in 2019.

 ## Todo